MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

    }

 Now, this drawer needs to be registered as a service.
-This can be achieved by creating a file in the resources of the Front Panel project named ``META-INF/services/ej.microui.display.UIFontDrawing``.
-And its content containing the fully qualified name of the previously created font drawer.
+This can be achieved by creating a file in the resources of the Front Panel project named ``META-INF/services/ej.microui.display.UIFontDrawing`` and containing the fully qualified name of the previously created font drawer.

 .. code-block::